-White Bean Turkey Chili ready in 35 minutes is the best for a quick, tasty dinner.
-Gluten free, dairy free soup that’s simple enough for a weeknight meal but delicious enough for entertaining.
+White Bean Turkey Chili ready in 30 minutes is the best for a quick, adaptable, tasty dinner.
+Gluten-free, dairy-free soup that's simple enough for a weeknight meal but delicious enough for entertaining.

 - About White Bean Turkey Chili

-- How to Make White Bean and Turkey Chili
+- How to Make White Bean Turkey Chili

 - Tips for Making White Turkey Chili